KonH/UDBase/Docs/Content.md

 # Content

-ContentSystem is a set of features which can allow you load content independend of its location and simply change it.
+ContentSystem is a set of features which allows you to load content independend from its location and simply change it.

 ## Basics

-In Unity you can store your assets in **Assets** folder, assign it in Inspector fields and directly instantiate it when you want.
-But in this case all assets which you linked in inspector will be included in build and affets it size.
+In Unity you can store your assets in **Assets** folder, assign it in Inspector fields and directly instantiate it when you want to.
+But in this case all assets which you linked in inspector will be included in build and affect it size.

 Unity provides useful feature to avoid it - **AssetBundles**.
 When you build your assets in AssetBundles, you can load it from remote server and decrease build size.

 But standard practices of AssetBundle usage contain some limitations - you need to know asset bundle name and asset name to load it in string format.
 So, if you rename your assets or change asset bundle for it and re-build AssetBundles, you need to carefully track this changes.
 Also, you can't change way to load assets fast (for example, made two builds with direct load assets and AssetBundles).
-Of coarse, you can use StreamingAssets fo bundles or some hacks for Resources folder, but it is not conveniently and second way is not recommended by Unity itself.
+Of course, you can use StreamingAssets for bundles or some hacks for Resources folder, but it is not convenient and second way is not recommended by Unity itself.

-ContentSystem provide you simple editor interface to assign assets and change it load type on the fly.
-After assign your assets you can use links to it for load it asynchronously.
-It has some overhead if you load it directly from Assets folder, but allow you to don't worry about how your assets is been loaded.
+ContentSystem provides you simple editor interface to assign assets and change its loading type on the fly.
+After assigning your assets you can use links to it for loading it asynchronously.
+It has some overhead if you load it directly from Assets folder, but allows you not to worry about how your assets were loaded.
 Also, if you change asset name or bundle only you need to do - re-open config in which asset is assigned and changes applied automatically.

 ## Usage

-First, you need add controller to you scheme.
+First, you need to add controller to your scheme.
 For direct load:

 ```
 AddController<Content>(new DirectContentController());